West Island, Cocos (Keeling) Islands

-West Island (Pulau Panjang, Pulu Panjang), part of the South Keeling Islands, is the capital of the Cocos (Keeling) Islands, an Australian external territory in the Indian Ocean.
+West Island (Pulu Panjang, Pulau Panjang; lit.
+'Long Island'), part of the South Keeling Islands, is the capital of the Cocos (Keeling) Islands, an Australian external territory in the Indian Ocean.
 The population is roughly 120, making it the third smallest capital in the world, and consists mainly of Europeans.
 It is less populous than Home Island, the only other inhabited island.

 West Island was part of the Clunies-Ross plantation and an airstrip was built here during World War II.
 As well as all the government buildings, it contains the airport, a general store and tourist accommodation.
 In November 2013 it was revealed that the Australian Signals Directorate operates a listening station on West Island.

 Education

 Cocos Islands District High School operates a primary and secondary campus on West Island.
 Most of the students of that campus originate from the Australian continent.

 Heritage listings

 West Island contains a number of heritage-listed sites, including: